Docs · For engineers

 Architecture overview

 AffixIO is a stateless binary eligibility engine.
-The terminal (or edge device) sends an identifier and circuit context to the API; the API queries authoritative data sources in real time, applies circuit logic, and returns only Yes or No. No PII is stored.
-Offline-capable deployments generate local proofs that can be verified and reconciled when connectivity returns.
+The terminal or edge device sends an identifier and circuit_id; the API queries authoritative data sources in real time, applies circuit logic, and returns only Yes or No. No PII is stored.
+Offline deployments generate local proofs that reconcile when connectivity returns.

 Proof generation

-The terminal sends a verify request (identifier + circuit_id) to the AffixIO API.
-The API resolves the identifier against configured data sources, runs the circuit logic, and returns a signed binary result.
-The response is the proof: it can be logged or passed to downstream systems without exposing PII.
-Proof structure is deterministic and verifiable (signature + nonce + circuit binding).
+The terminal sends POST /v1/verify with identifier and circuit_id.
+The API resolves against live data sources, runs circuit logic, and returns a signed binary result.
+The response is the proof: log it or pass it downstream without exposing PII.
+Structure is deterministic (signature + nonce + circuit binding).

 POST /v1/verify